 The location also needed to provide with an interesting environment to battle in.
-These points led me to the northern regions of Afghanistan, more accurately the Panjshir province.
+These guidelines led me to the northern regions of Afghanistan, more accurately the Panjshir province.

-After finding a suitable location I began searching for good real world topology data.
-I then proceeded by loading the data into World Machine and adding erosion, height contrast and a playing area.
+After finding a suitable location I began my search for good real-world topology data.
+I proceeded by loading the data into World Machine, and adding various erosions, some additional height contrast and a base for the area of operations.

-When satisfied with the result I outputted a height-map, which would be the actual landscape, as well as 4 detail maps.
-A slope-map, flow-map, deposition-map, and a wear-map, all which would help me apply materials to my landscape in a natural way of erosion.
+When satisfied with the result I output a height-map, which would provide the actual landscape, as well as 4 detail maps.
+A slope-map, flow-map, deposition-map, and a wear-map, all which would help me apply different materials to my landscape in a natural way of erosion and wear.

 Loaded into UE4 as a landscape I could start mapping out interesting locations for capture points with relatively (war is rarely completely fair in all senses) balanced distances and natural fortifications, all to give the player an enjoyable gameplay experience.

 I use 8 Material Functions with different ground textures, set up with far and near tile scaling.

-The Landscape Material input these, add some macro variation to break up tiling look, and lastly put them through Layer Blend nodes.
-In short, it inputs 8 different materials and output one which I can apply to the landscape.
+The Landscape Material input these, add some macro variation to break up most tiling, and lastly put them through Layer Blend nodes.
+Lastly each Material Function is paired with a Grass Type, which adds ground clutter, adding small rocks and pebbles.

 During development i encountered a couple of issues, ranging from crashes, corrupted levels and hardware limitations.
 Although none of the problems were very severe, I did end up losing a few hours of work.